As More Lawmakers Test Positive, Congress Gets A Tough Reminder Of Coronavirus Risk

 Pelosi says the Capitol still isn't in a position to institute widespread testing because there's still equipment shortages making it difficult to test its more than 500 lawmakers and workforce of 20,000.
 Those that do have widespread testing programs in place, such as pro sports organizations, face their own controversy for gaining access.
 Some experts including Jha say national testing levels of about 5 million tests per week now should be closer to 30 million.

 "There are many people in the country who should be tested, should have access in order to quantify the problem, but also to trace and to treat so that people don't die," Pelosi recently told reporters.
-"And I don't think it's a good idea for members of the Congress to say, 'we should have it but maybe not necessarily the people who work here at the expense of others.'"
+"And I don't think it's a good idea for members of the Congress to say, 'We should have it but maybe not necessarily the people who work here at the expense of others.' "

-In May, Pelosi and the Senate's top Republican, Majority Leader Mitch McConnell, issued a joint statement turning down the Trump administration's one-time offer of 1,000 Abbott Laboratories rapid tests --- which was considered a small drop in the bucket, many say.
-At the time, Pelosi and McConnell said Congress shouldn't cut ahead of frontline workers and others in dire need of tests, which were more scarce at the time.
+In May, Pelosi and the Senate's top Republican, Majority Leader Mitch McConnell, issued a joint statement turning down the Trump administration's onetime offer of 1,000 Abbott Laboratories rapid tests — which was considered a small drop in the bucket, many say.
+At the time, Pelosi and McConnell said Congress shouldn't cut ahead of front-line workers and others in dire need of tests, which were more scarce at the time.

 Also, the Abbott tests remain a challenge to scale up for larger workforces like the Capitol and are more suitable for smaller groups such as the White House, experts say.